rcpch/digital-growth-charts-server/docs/safety/csmf/clinical-risk-mgmt-plan.md

 ### Clinical Safety Case Report

-The RCPCH dGC Team will issue a Clinical Safety Case Report (CSCR) for each safety related healthcare IT system.
+The RCPCH Digital Growth Charts Team will issue a Clinical Safety Case Report (CSCR) for each safety related healthcare IT system.
 The CSCR will be issued to support initial deployment and will be updated during the lifecycle of the healthcare IT system should the safety characteristics change.
 The CSCR will be controlled and configured in accordance with the Organisation’s document control policy \[provide a reference\].
 The HL will be made available within the CRMF.

 ## Healthcare IT Clinical Risk Management Activities

 ### Hazard Identification

-The RCPCH dGC Team will conduct hazard identification workshops to identify potential hazards associated with the deployment and use of our healthcare IT system.
-The[<span class="underline">CSO</span>](#clinical-safety-officer)will be responsible for facilitating such workshops and ensuring attendance from the RCPCH dGC Team.
+The RCPCH Digital Growth Charts Team will conduct hazard identification workshops to identify potential hazards associated with the deployment and use of our healthcare IT system.
+The[<span class="underline">CSO</span>](#clinical-safety-officer)will be responsible for facilitating such workshops and ensuring attendance from the RCPCH Digital Growth Charts Team.
 Typically, representatives from the following domains will be required:

 - Technical testing team